 The folks at YouTube called YouTube Kids a safer version of YouTube.
 It’s not a wide-open library of online videos like YouTube is; instead, it uses filters powered by algorithms to select videos from YouTube that are safe for kids to watch.
 It’s also totally free, thanks to ads (which are regulated as carefully as possible).

 You can either turn the search feature on or off, depending on whether you’re cool with your kids searching for videos themselves or if you’d rather they’re limited to a certain set of videos selected by the app, along with those the app recommends based on what they’ve watched already.
 You can set a timer to limit how much time a child spends on the app, which I imagine is music to many parents’ ears.

 16) You can clear your YouTube History.

 For whatever reason, you might want to delete items from your YouTube search or watch history.
-YouTube lets you completely clear your history, pause your history so it stops recording what you search for and watch from that point forward, or go through your history and delete certain videos.
+YouTube lets you completely clear your history, pause your history so it stops recording what you search for and watches from that point forward, or go through your history and deletes certain videos.

 On your desktop or mobile device, navigate to the Watch History menu.
 Here’s where it lives on your desktop browser homepage and in your mobile app, respectively:

 From there, you can Clear watch history (permanently delete the record of everything you’ve watched), Pause watch history (stop recording the videos you watch going forward), or individually remove videos from your history by tapping the X or ellipses next to videos.